-Cloud services can help narrow the gap between remote workers and in-person teams while reducing information security compromise.
-However, cloud-computing has far reaching benefits that go beyond supporting remote work environments.
-SMBs should move their data to the cloud in order to reduce the risk of data loss, increase flexibility, minimize security risks, and maximize on-demand support.
+Managed cloud services help narrow the gap between remote workers and in-person teams while reducing information security compromises.
+However, cloud computing has far-reaching benefits beyond supporting remote work environments.
+SMBs should move their data to the cloud to reduce the risk of data loss, increase flexibility, minimize security risks, and maximize on-demand support.

-One of the most attractive benefits of using cloud services is the reduced risk of data loss.
-Businesses that utilize on-prem servers have less backup and recovery options at their disposal.
+One of the most attractive benefits of managed cloud services is the reduced risk of data loss.
+Businesses that utilize on-prem servers have fewer backup and recovery options.
 A ransomware attack or a malfunction in the system can result in the permanent loss of company data on an internal server.
-Businesses can choose to store their data on an off-site backup server but risk generating additional costs and maintenance fees.
+Businesses can store their data on an off-site backup server but risk generating additional costs and maintenance fees.

-Conversely, cloud servers are backed up regularly which ensures up-to-date information is being securely stored in the event of an emergency and enables a speedy recovery of any necessary files.
+Conversely, cloud servers are backed up regularly, which ensures up-to-date information is securely stored in the event of an emergency and enables a speedy recovery of any necessary files.

 Businesses that keep on-prem infrastructure generate excess maintenance costs.
 On-prem servers dig deep into an organization’s bottom line between server hardware maintenance costs, power consumption, and accounting for the physical space the server occupies.

-As opposed to on-prem servers, the cloud computing model allows businesses to only pay for the resources they use such as the storage, memory space, and any additional features the business requires.
-When businesses shift over to cloud computing, they remove capital expenditures on the regular network hardware refreshes that occur every 3-5 years, minimizing additional maintenance or upkeep costs.
+As opposed to on-prem servers, the cloud computing model allows businesses to only pay for the resources they use, such as storage, memory space, and any additional features the company requires.
+When businesses shift to cloud computing, they remove capital expenditures on the regular network hardware refreshes every 3-5 years, minimizing additional maintenance or upkeep costs.

 An essential value proposition persuading businesses to adopt cloud services is its dynamic flexibility and scalable nature.
-Ensuring that all employees have access to company data is essential to maintain business continuity in an increasingly isolated remote work landscape.
+Ensuring all employees have access to company data is essential to maintaining business continuity in an increasingly isolated remote work landscape.